Y0EL/nuansa-berlian/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: >-
-      At Nuansa Berlian, we create jewelry that is more than just an accessory;
-      it’s a statement of style.
+      It’s a statement of style.
 Each collection is crafted with love and attention to detail, showcasing beauty you can wear.
     text: |+
       **Let’s work together to spread beauty and achieve success!**